nnaumenko/metaf/docs/sphinx/api_visibilitygroup.rst

 		.. cpp:enumerator:: MINIMUM

 			Minimum visibility value.
 Use :cpp:func:`visibility()` for visibility value and :cpp:func:`direction()` for cardinal direction towards which the minimum visibility is observed.
-Cardinal direction is not always specified.
+Cardinal direction is optional and is not always specified.

 		.. cpp:enumerator:: MAXIMUM

 			Minimum visibility value.
 Use :cpp:func:`visibility()` for visibility value and :cpp:func:`direction()` for cardinal direction towards which the maximum visibility is observed.
-Cardinal direction is not always specified.
+Cardinal direction is optional and is not always specified.

 		.. cpp:enumerator:: TOWARDS_SEA